Z-Dip: a standardized measure for data modality assessment: Z-Dip

-The score proposed in Formula \ref{eq:zdip} quantifies how strongly the observed distribution deviates from unimodality, in units of standard deviation relative to the null expectation.
-Positive values indicate stronger evidence of multimodality, while values near zero or negative indicate conformity with unimodality.
-Because it rescales the Dip relative to its null, the Z-Dip provides a scale-free, comparable measure across different sample sizes.
+Although a full asymptotic characterization of the Dip statistic is beyond the scope of this work, empirical evidence suggests that the standardized statistic exhibits approximate distributional stability across a wide range of sample sizes under unimodality, with minor finite-sample deviations from normality, also explaining why a universal decision threshold can be derived and employed across a wide range of sample sizes.
+In summary, the score proposed in Formula \eqref{eq:zdip} quantifies how strongly the observed distribution deviates from unimodality, in terms of standard deviation relative to the null expectation.
+Because it rescales the Dip relative to its null, the Z-Dip provides a scale-independent, comparable measure across different sample sizes.
+Furthermore, while the Z-Dip is inherently unbounded, in contrast to the classical Dip statistic, monotone transformations may be applied if a bounded scale is preferred (Fig. S1 of the Supplementary Information (SI)).